Implementation and reporting

-The Board seeks through its work to ensure that the Company maintains good standards of internal control and appropriate systems of risk management, in light of the scope and nature of the Company’s business, and the provisions that govern the business.
+The Board seeks through its work to ensure that the Company maintains good standards of internal control and appropriate systems of risk management, considering the scope and nature of the Company’s business, and the provisions that govern the business.
 The Company has established a system of operation and administration that relies on work procedures and job descriptions.
 The system also covers social responsibility and ethical guidelines.
 There is a commitment to quality assurance.
-The Board receives information about operational, administrative and financial developments in monthly reports.
-Each year the Board reviews corporate strategy and the business plan, including analysis of the Company’s risk exposure.
+The Board receives information about operational, administrative, and financial developments in monthly reports.
+The Board reviews the corporate strategy and the business plan annually, including analysis of the Company’s risk exposure.
 Exposure is monitored monthly through the reports from the Administration.

-The remuneration of the Board of Directors is in line with comparable Companies in the industry.
+The remuneration of the Board of Directors is in line with comparable companies in the industry.
 The amounts involved are reported in the financial statements.
 The Directors do not have share options.
-In cases where members of the Board should undertake significant additional work for the Company all Directors are informed, fees to be approved by the Board and reported in the financial statements.
+In cases where members of the Board should undertake significant additional work for the Company, all Directors will be informed and fees shall be approved by the Board.
 The fees are reported in the financial statements.
 All transactions between Directors or employees (or companies that they represent or are associated with) on the one hand, and the Company on the other, are implemented in accordance with the arm’s length doctrine.

 Remuneration to Executive Management

 The remuneration of the Managing Director is determined by the Board.
 Other elements of the remuneration are reported in the notes to the financial statements.
 The guidelines for remuneration of the Executive Management are presented to the General Meeting and remuneration guidelines can be found on the Company website.

 Information and communications

-The Company has a policy of treating all its shareholders and other market participants equally, and communicates relevant information on significant developments of the Company´s business and standing in a timely manner.
+The Company has a policy of treating all shareholders and other market participants equally, communicating relevant information on significant developments of the Company´s business and standing in a timely manner.

-Presentation of the financial reports is made according to the financial calendar posted on the Company website, and filed as a notice with the OSE.
+Presentations of the financial reports are made according to the financial calendar posted on the Company website and filed as a notice with the OSE.
 Furthermore, frequent briefings and discussions are held with analysts and investors.
 Information is disclosed through stock exchange notices, discussions with analysts, and general briefings for investors, as well as special briefings for stockbrokers and investors.
 The Company adheres to the recommendations of the OSE regarding Investor Relations reporting.

 The shares in the Company are freely tradable, and the Articles of Association does not hold specific defense mechanisms against take-over situations.
 In a potential bid-situation, the Board will work to inform Shareholders and allow time to decide on the offer.
 Furthermore, the Board will issue a statement to the Shareholders with an assessment of the bid and a recommendation of whether to accept it or not.

 The Auditor of the Company is elected at the Annual General Meeting, which also approves its remuneration.
-Each year the Auditor sets out the highlights of the audit plan to the audit committee.
-The auditor also presents a report about his views and observations regarding the accounting principles, risk areas, internal control routines, and other aspects.
-Furthermore, the Auditor will each year deliver a written report to affirm his compliance with certain impartiality and objectivity standards.
-The Auditor attends Board Meetings to discuss the financial statements for the year and the Annual General Meeting.
+The Auditor sets out the highlights of the audit plan to the audit committee annually.
+The auditor also presents a report with its views and observations regarding the accounting principles, risk areas, internal control routines, and other aspects.
+Furthermore, the Auditor will each year deliver a written report to affirm its compliance with certain impartiality and objectivity standards.
+The Auditor attends Board Meetings to discuss the financial statements for the year and attends the Annual General Meeting.